mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ### Pause

-You can pause most operations, including taking off, landing, RTL, missions, Orbit at location.
+You can pause most operations, including taking off, landing, RTL, mission execution, orbit at location.
 The vehicle behaviour when paused depends on the vehicle type; typically a multicopter will hover, and a fixed wing vehicle will circle.

 > **Note** You cannot pause a *Goto location* operation.